USBE Logo MIDAS Logo

 Adaptability Designed with World Language proficiency pathways (Novice to Advanced) in mind.
 Can be customized for varied learner levels and intercultural objectives.
 Educators or students can utilize the material, but it may not be customizable for the needs of diverse learners.
 Usable across multiple levels, with basic adaptability.
 The material has limited options to address adaptability for the needs of diverse learners.
 The material is not suitable for different educational settings with diverse learners.

 The material does follow the ACTFL Proficiency guidelines from Novice to Advanced.
 The material does provide support within each of the modalities via the presence of the can do statements.
 The material does provide communication goals throughout each unit.
-There was not much evidence of adapting materials for diverse learners.
+Has extensions to adapt materials for diverse learners but was difficult to understand how to modify the content.

 Ethnic Studies and Shared Values and Characte